 President Alphonse Massamba Debat, of Congo-Brazzaville, has called for development of Congolese culture independent of western culture.

-President Alphonse Massamba Debat, of Congo-Brazzaville, has called for development of Congolese culture independent of western culture.
+Background: President Alphonse Massamba Debat, of Congo-Brazzaville, has called for development of Congolese culture independent of western culture.
 Inaugurating a nine-day culture and sports festival in Brazzaville on Tuesday (8 August) the President said foreign-educated citizens risked losing their Congolese identity "because of the tendency to think that the best culture is that of the West."

 President Massamba Debat told the artists and sportsmen gathered at the Stadium of the Revolution in Brazzaville to draw on the culture of various other countries to build a new society.